Lumukso/lumukso/README.md

 $Number of Guardians = 3Faulty Guardians + 1$
 $Guardians Threshold = Number of Guardians - Faulty Guardians = 2Faulty Guardians + 1$

+For example when fault tolerance is configured as 1, then 3 guardians are required to recover the access of a user.

 ## Supported Guardians